LearningConatiner/1---Basics-Pods-Services/yaml-file.md

 	    - port: 80
 	      protocol: TCP

-	  # Optional:
+	  # Optional: Type defaults to cluster IP.
 	  # values: NodePort - Internal Load Balancer to expose to public via nodeip:nodeport,
 	  # LoadBalancer: External Load Balancer to expose to public via external public ip,
-	  # ClusterIP: does not expose to public
+	  # ClusterIP: Cluster IP creates a virtual IP inside the cluster for internal access only.
+Does not expose to public.

 	  type: NodePort